jalukaharsh/jalukaharsh/README.md

 ![View Counter](https://komarev.com/ghpvc/?username=jalukaharsh)

+Welcome to my GitHub!
+I'm a graduate from the University of Toronto, with a triple major in Computer Science, Physics and Mathematics.

+Feel free to browse my projects and reach out if you are interested in reviving any incomplete ones.

+I've previously worked at [CERN](https://home.cern/) and [Bare Cove Technology](https://barecovetech.com/#/).

+You can reach me at jalukaharsh_at_gmail_dot_com.

 <!--
 **jalukaharsh/jalukaharsh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.